August Coffee Chat

 signature

 What would you tell me over coffee?
-Any vacation plans in the works?
+What are you currently reading?

 Welcome to Fit Five Friday!